sergiogrz/dataeng_udacity/3_spark_and_data_lakes/spark_aws.md

 Let's assume a website creates a daily JSON file of all new customers created during the previous 24 hours.
 That JSON file will go into the S3 **landing zone** designated for new data.
 A landing zone is a place where new data arrives prior to processing.

-We can copy a sample customer file into S3 using the the AWS CLI.
+We can copy a sample customer file into S3 using the AWS CLI.

 ```bash
 # clone repo to get sample file